cpske/ISP/assignment/ku-polls/inception.md

 * Feasible
 * Necessary
 * Unambiguous
-* Singular (one requirement is one thing)
 * Testable
+* Singular -- one requirement specifies only one thing
 * Written as complete sentences with clear, correct English.

 Many projects write requirements as User Stories or Use Cases.
-We're not doing that here.
+For this project, just use a numbered list.

 Avoid writing implementation details as requirements.

 ### 2.3 Project Plan

-The terms "Project Plan", "Software Development Plan", and "Project Development Plan" refer to the same thing.
+> The terms "Project Plan", "Software Development Plan", and "Project Development Plan" refer to the same thing.

-It should include:
+Create a file named **Project Plan** containing:

 1. Brief description of what will be produced.
-Refer to Requirements & Vision instead of duplicating details.
+Avoid duplicating details in the Requirements & Vision, refer to those documents instead.
-2. Software Process (the process you will use)
+2. Software Process you will use
    - briefly describe your process (you will use Iterative & Incremental)
    - how long are the iterations?
 (1 week)
    - How to manage work products?
 Use git and Github Flow.
    - Quality assurance plan - what testing and review will you do?
 3. Timeline or Schedule
-   - table: a schedule of what to implement in each iteration
+   - table: a schedule of features to implement in each iteration
-   - a goal or milestone for each iteration
+4. A goal or milestone for each iteration
    - the schedule may change, but you need an initial estimate so everyone can see if the plan is reasonable, feasible, and complete.
-4. Technology and Tools
+5. Technology and Tools
-   - Significant technologies you will use, such as Python, your IDE, unittest test framework, or web server.
-Don't guess or add thing you don't know.
+   - Significant technologies you will use, such as Python, your IDE, unittest test framework, database, and web server.
+Don't guess at thing you don't know.
-   - Mention frameworks you will use (Django)
+   - Frameworks you will use (Django)
 5. Resources you need -- you can **omit this** for this project.
    - How many people?
 For this assignment: just you
    - What skills?
 For this assignment: Knowledge of Python and Django